cbourke/CSCE155-Java-Lab11/readme.md

 3. Design and implement the `Rss` class:

-    -   Define the class's state (its member variables)
+    -   Define the class's state (its member variables; hint: there should be 3 strings and one `LocalDateTime` instance)

-    -   Define the class's constructors
+    -   Define the class's constructor(s)

     -   Define the class's methods (getters and/or setters, `toString`, etc.) as necessary